scijava/scyjava/README.md

         :param jtype: The Java type, as either a jimported class or as a string.
         :return: True iff the object is an instance of that Java type.

-    jreflect(data, aspect: str) -> List[Dict[str, Any]]
+    jreflect(data, aspect: str = "all") -> List[Dict[str, Any]]
         Use Java reflection to introspect the given Java object, returning a table of its available methods or fields.

         :param data: The object or class or fully qualified class name to inspect.
-        :param aspect: Either "methods" or "fields"
+        :param aspect: One of: "all", "constructors", "fields", or "methods".
-        :return: List of dicts with keys: "name", "static", "arguments", and "returns".
+        :return: List of dicts with keys: "name", "mods", "arguments", and "returns".

     jstacktrace(exc) -> str
         Extract the Java-side stack trace from a Java exception.